Washington Day Trips from New York

 Vietnam War Veterans Memorial| ©Ian Hutchinson

-You will love Washington if you are interested in American politics and history, if you enjoy walking through cities full of monuments, parks and imposing squares, and if you are interested in architecture and urban planning as Washington has a somewhat unique floor plan, if you find that this is not your style, since you are in New York, try some of the hundreds of tours of New York City that exist.
+If you book a tour to Washington from New York you will love it if you are a lover of American politics and history, if you enjoy strolling through cities full of monuments, parks and imposing squares and if you are interested in architecture and urban planning, as Washington has a somewhat unique floor plan.
+If you find it's not your style, since you're in New York, try some of the hundreds of New York City tours that exist.

 Washington with kids

-And if you're visiting with kids, don't worry: it's very easy to get around the city using public transportation, which is also safe and of high quality.
-You won't have to walk too far and thanks to the abundance of parks and esplanades you can take a break from sightseeing when necessary.
+And if you 're visiting Washington with kids, don't worry: it's very easy to get around the city using public transportation, which is also safe and quality.
+You won't have to walk too far and thanks to the large number of parks and esplanades you can take a break from sightseeing when necessary.

 Don't forget